officiallyakshay/officiallyakshay/README.md

 <h4>
   I’m a software engineer and wannabe
     <a href="https://tiktok.com/@shayinthebay" target="_blank" rel="noreferrer">TikTok</a>
   influencer.
-I am really excited about the creator economy and Web3 so hmu if you're hiring in this space! 😄
+I am really excited about the Creator Economy and Web3! 😄
 </h4>

 - I'm a coffee connoisseur ☕️